ryantmer/ryantmer.github.io/projects.md

 permalink: /projects/
 ---

 I'm a person that always has several projects on the go, from day-long sprints to multi-year marathons.
-This is a sort-of-list of some of the things I'm currently working on.
+This is a sort-of-list of some of the things I am currently working on, or have in the past.

 ## Software/Hardware Projects ##